* Threats of ECB action keeps euro subdued

 NEW YORK (Frankfurt: HX6.F - news) , April 22 (Reuters) - Global equity markets rose on Tuesday, powered by solid U.S. corporate earnings and deal-making activity among European drugmakers, while the euro edged above break-even.

-On Wall Street, the S&P 500 and the Nasdaq were on track for a sixth straight session of gains, led by technology shares.
-In Europe, an index of top European shares finished up 1.3 percent, the biggest daily advance since early March.
+On Wall Street, the S&P 500 and the Nasdaq were on track for a sixth straight session of gains, led by gains in technology shares.
+In Europe, an index of top European shares finished up 1.3 percent, the biggest daily gain since early March.

 One-fifth of the companies in the S&P index have reported first-quarter earnings so far, of which 63 percent beat analysts expectations.
 The rate is in line with a 20-year average but down from the 66 percent average of the past four quarters.

 "The season has been better than many have feared, which is helping investors feel comfortable with the pace of economic growth, not just in the first quarter but going forward," said Joseph Tanious, global market strategist at J.P.
 Morgan Asset Management in New York.

 The Dow Jones industrial average rose 107.5 points, or 0.65 percent, to 16,556.75.
 The S&P 500 gained 11.3 points, or 0.6 percent, to 1,883.19, and the Nasdaq Composite added 42.562 points, or 1.03 percent, to 4,164.108.

 AstraZeneca (NYSE: AZN - news) jumped 4.7 percent in London after the Sunday Times newspaper reported Pfizer (NYSE: PFE - news) approached its British rival with a 60 billion pound ($101 billion) takeover offer.
 Pfizer rose 1.2 percent to $31.23.